-Wherever practical ensure agricultural and raw materials are sourced from a reliable supplier and are from a gamba free area.

-If introducing new stock spell in a holding paddock for at least 7 days before releasing into property.
+In the Wherever practical ensure agricultural and raw materials are sourced from a reliable supplier and are from a gamba free area. prevention zone If introducing new stock spell in a holding paddock for at least 7 days before releasing into property.
+Contact DSC to report any suspect plants on 07 4099 9444.
 You are required to control all identified gamba grass plants on your property.
 Do not disturb or remove soil and plant material from a known infestation location, even if no plants are visible.

-You are responsible for ensuring machinery and vehicles avoid known infestation areas or undertake appropriate wash down prior to leaving site.
+In the eradication You are responsible for ensuring machinery and vehicles avoid known infestation zone areas or undertake appropriate wash down prior to leaving site.
 Do not sell, cart, introduce or transport contaminated hay, silage or livestock.
 If introducing new stock spell in a holding paddock for at least 7 days before releasing into property.